spark423/pldi2025-artifact/README.md

 $ cd full-gen/
 $ ./Cosh-RLIBM-Intervals.sh
 ```
-After generating the intervals, run the following command in the full-gen directory for the polynomials.
+After generating the intervals, run the following command within the same directory to generate the polynomials.

 ```
 $ ./Cosh-RLIBM-Poly.sh
+$ cd ../polynomials/
 ```
-Upon completion, the coefficients of the two polynomials used for the RLIBM cosh function will be available in the following files in the 'polynomials' directory: coshcos_rlibm and coshsin_rlibm.
+Upon completion, the coefficients of the two polynomials used for the RLIBM cosh function will be available in the following files: **coshcos_rlibm** and **coshsin_rlibm**.

 (b) Rounding-invariant outputs method